carlos-molina/TECOmate/README.md

 receive data and events from on-blockchain smart contracts and react (perform some operations) or ignore them only when some conditions hold.

-For example, the hybrid architecture can be used to address the conflict between the indelible append-only data model that underpins blockchains and the right to request deletion of personal data granted by the EU General
+To mention a specific example, the hybrid architecture can be used to address the conflict between the indelible append-only data model that underpins blockchains and the right to request deletion of personal data granted by the EU General